kubeshop/tracetest/examples/quick-start-tempo-nodejs/readme.md

 node -r ./tracing.otel.grpc.js app.js
 ```

-In the `package.json` you will see two npm script for running the respective tracers alongside the `app.js`.
+In the `package.json` you will see two npm scripts for running the respective tracers alongside the `app.js`.

 ```json
 "scripts": {